ortus-docs/coldbox-docs/the-basics/event-handlers/viewlets-reusable-events.md

     prc.userinfo_qData = userService.getUserInfo( arguments.userID );

     // render out content
-    return renderView( "viewlets/userinfo" );
+    return view( "viewlets/userinfo" );
 }
 ```
 {% endcode %}

 As you can see from the code above, the handler signature can accept arguments which are passed via the `eventArguments` structure.
 It talks to a service layer and place some data on the private request collection the viewlet will use.
-It then returns the results of a `renderView()` call that will render out the exact viewlet I want.
+It then returns the results of a `view()` call that will render out the exact viewlet I want.
 You can be more creative and do things like:

 * render a layout + view combo
 * render data